MND Connect Helpline

 Our team members have backgrounds in occupational therapy, speech and language therapy, nursing, midwifery, education and carers' services.
 Together we offer 40 years' experience in providing specific MND support.

-Our team was accredited in 2015 with the Helplines Partnership Standard, which reassures our callers that they will receive reliable, accurate and timely information and support.
+Our professional and friendly MND Connect team have been continuously accredited with the Helplines Partnership Standard since 2015, reassuring MND Connect helpline callers that they will receive reliable, accurate and timely information and support.

 If you have a medical emergency or need urgent medical advice, please contact your GP, NHS 111 or the emergency services 999.